rasbt/mlxtend/docs/sources/user_guide/feature_selection/SequentialFeatureSelector.md

 # Overview

+Sequential feature selection algorithms are a family of greedy search algorithms that are used to reduce an initial d-dimensional feature space to a k-dimensional feature subspace where *k < d*.
+The motivation behind feature selection algorithms is to automatically select a subset of features that are most relevant to the problem to improve computational efficiency or reduce the generalization error of the model by removing irrelevant features or noise, which can be useful for algorithms that don't support regularization.

 In a nutshell, SFAs remove or add one feature at the time based on the classifier performance until a feature subset of the desired size k is reached.
 There are 4 different flavors of SFAs available via the `SequentialFeatureSelector`:

 1. Sequential Forward Selection (SFS)